sajdakabir/blog-app/README.md

 ## blog-app

-It is a platform where you can post your day to blog and share your learning and experience with others.
+It is a platform where you can post your day to day experience and share your learning with others.

  ### Tech Stack